oracle/weblogic-deploy-tooling/site/developer/developer_guide.md

 `"WP001": "/JDBCSystemResource${:s}/%DATASOURCE%/${Jdbc:JDBC}Resource/%DATASOURCE%/JDBCConnectionPoolParams/${NO_NAME_0:%DATASOURCE%}"`

 The `%DATASOURCE%` text is token placeholder.
-It will be replaced with the name of the actual datasource by the tool.
+It will be replaced with the name of the actual data source by the tool.

 ### Keys for `attributes` Elements